morris/vanilla-todo/README.md

 challenge of this case study, especially in combination with drag & drop.
 After days of work I was able to implement the algorithm in isolation and coordinate it with other concerns at the application's root level.
-The `useCapture` mode of `addEventListener` was proven to be useful in this case.
+The `useCapture` mode of `addEventListener` proved to be very useful in this case.

 Reference: